London West End DIY Walking Tour

 The circular London West End DIY Walking Tour covers a distance of just over 6km.

 And because it’s a circuit, you can start/end the walk at any point along the route.
+Spending time at the London attractions which interest you – and speeding past those that don’t.

 There are actually 3 different London DIY Walking Tours.
 And all are connected.
 This London West End DIY Walking Tour, which connects with the London Thames DIY Walking Tour at the Houses of Parliament.
 And the London Docklands DIY Walking Tour, which connects to the end of that walk at Tower Bridge.
 The London Docklands DIY Walking Tour also utilises accessible public transport.